quarkslab/tritondse/doc/installation.rst

 TritonDSE Installation
 ======================

-Installing tritondse requires a valid Triton installation.
-Then all dependencies can be installed through pip.
-Installation steps are:
+Now that Triton is available through Pypi, all TritonDSE dependencies can be installed via pip.

-* installing Triton (cf. `Documentation <https://triton.quarkslab.com/documentation/doxygen/index.html#install_sec>`_)
-* installing tritondse with:
+Installing is as simple as:

 .. code-block:: bash